FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 # Source

 The next row transforms the inputs into virtual objects according to their configuration.
 This is what needs to happen so that a virtual Source appears in a virtual room.
-If you try to connect an input directly into a Room, Spat will always put a Source module in-between.
+If you try to connect an input directly into a Room, SPAT will always put a Source module in-between.

 The Source modules are where you set a descriptive Name of each virtual object.
 It's a good idea to do that, as things can get busy inside the Rooms.
 You can also adjust the overall gain of a Source here no matter how many channels it might have.
-The Source modules are also important for parameter automation using the _Spat Send_ plug-in, and also in the case of external OSC control.
+The Source modules are also important for parameter automation using the _SPAT Send_ plug-in, and also in the case of external OSC control.

 ![](include/SpatRevolution_UserGuide_-090.jpg)